AhmadFoda/zivver_assignment/readme.md

 # Zivver Assignment

+## [OPTIONAL] Have a look at https://github.com/emilybache/GildedRose-Refactoring-Kata.
+How would you address a programming problem like this?
+Could you give an adequate solution in a language of choice?
+### Answer
+First thing I wrote unit testing and then I thought that I could break the problem with Template Method Design Pattern. every kind of drinks/items has its own implementation and its own way of updating the quality Then I used a factory pattern to decide which implementation should be used in the run-time. the only problem with this design it that if we want to change the calculations we have to change the implementation of calculation itself. plz find the solution at com/gildedrose.

 ## How would you implement a binary search tree (BST) in Scala?
 Give the trait, (case) class and/or subclass definitions that you would write, without the functions for manipulating the tree: just the data model.